Scheduled for April 3 & 4, 2020

 About the Native Plane Sale

 - Friday, April 3 from 9 a.m. to 4 p.m.

 - Saturday, April 4 from 9 a.m. to 2 p.m.

 - The Plant Sale is WHILE SUPPLIES LAST.

-Drop in for our first ever two-day native plant sale!
+Drop in for our second annual two-day native plant sale!
 We will be selling dozens of different perennial species!
-Explore the Center afterward, walk the trails, take in the art gallery, or relax in the Scout Hut!
+Explore the Center afterward for free and walk the trails, take in the bayou views, peruse the art gallery, or relax in the Scout Hut!

 Experts will be available to answer your plant, garden and wildlife questions; bring your own carts or boxes to ease transport.